Home Momentum Sports Live! Site Index Link To Us Contact Us

 Choosing the Best Running Treadmill

-For the uninitiated a treadmill is a machine with has a rolling floor on it, so you can run indoors, without moving anywhere.
+For the uninitiated a treadmill is a machine which has a rolling floor on it, so you can run indoors, without moving anywhere.
 It clearly has big advantages on a rainy day, if you don't like getting wet! (some people even use them to walk their pet!)

 Treadmill Prices